portlandcodeschool/jse-fall14-6/README.md

     ```

     and check its properties.
 -   Next, add a property _c_ to _obj1_ with a value of 2.
-What will be the value of _obj2.c_?
+What will be the value of _obj2.c_? //undefined
--   Now, add a property _d_ with the value 3 to _obj1_'s "proto" (the object which helps out when _obj1_ can't do something by itself).
+-   Now, add a property _d_ with the value 3 to _obj1_s "proto" (the object which helps out when _obj1_ cant do something
+	by itself).
 Remember that there are at least four ways of referring to that proto object.
 -   What are the values of _obj1.d_, _obj2.d_, and _obj3.d_?
 Can you explain the results?